The Blessed Unrest

 The Blessed Unrest is the fourth studio album by American singer-songwriter Sara Bareilles.
 The album was released on July 16, 2013 through Epic Records.
 The lead single from the album, "Brave", was released digitally on April 23, 2013.

 The album debuted at number two on the US Billboard 200, selling 68,000 copies in its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA).
 At the 56th Annual Grammy Awards, the album was nominated for the Grammy Award for Album of the Year.

 Background

 On February 26, 2013, Bareilles posted a video on YouTube stating that she was "Making a Record" and to "stay tuned for more updates."
-Following this, a video series began with featuring six 2-minute installments showing Bareilles recording her album.
+Following this, a video series began featuring six 2-minute installments showing Bareilles recording her album.
 On July 9, a week before the release, Bareilles made the album available for free streaming on iTunes.

 Songs on this album are reflections of Bareilles' experiences, like going through a break-up.